Elehuris Montero Player Props: Rockies vs. Padres

-After going 2-for-5 with a home run and an RBI in his last game, Elehuris Montero and the Colorado Rockies face the San Diego Padres (who will start Nick Martinez) at 9:40 PM ET on Friday.
+Elehuris Montero -- 2-for-4 with an RBI in his most recent game -- will be in action for the Colorado Rockies versus the San Diego Padres, with Michael Wacha on the mound, on April 1 at 8:40 PM ET.

-In his last game, he hit a home run while going 2-for-5 against the Padres.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Padres.

 Elehuris Montero Game Info & Props vs. the Padres